pcsm/test_double/README.md

 test_double = "0.1.1"
 ```

-Note that this crate has not yet reached version 1.0, so the API may change drastically between releases.
+Note that this crate has not yet reached version 1.0, so the API may change between releases.

 ## Substituting One Type